frankie-yanfeng/HAM10K/README.md

 ### Outcome
 After 30 epoch, the training accuracy is around 90%, while the validation accuracy is around 0.74%.
 From the ploted graph, I noticed that the training loss is smoothly decrease, but there are many fluctuations in validation loss. and the same pattern happenes in accuracy.
 Possible reasons are inproperiate big learning rate and small batch size.
+But at this moment, I intend to focus on searching better models instead of hyperparameter tuning.

 ## Experiment 2 and Result Analysis